openmobilityfoundation/curb-data-specification/curbs/README.md

 [Top][toc]

-### Type Specific Attributes
+### Object Type Attributes

 Some object types will have unique attributes that can be optionally included with the given object type.
 A list of these attributes are outlined below for some of these object types.
+Given as unordered key-value pairs, e.g. `kilowatts` :  `1.21`.

+[Top][toc]

 #### Signage